 In the absence of a stay-at-home order, our default plan is to meet in person as much as possible and to follow CDC recommendations and best research guidelines for maintaining community safety.

-Charlotte Mason’s recommendation to spend as much time as possible outdoors seems to be corresponding rather well with the latest findings that outdoor settings are the safest place for social interaction given the current pandemic.
+Charlotte Mason’s recommendation to spend as much time as possible outdoors corresponds well with the latest findings that outdoor settings are the safest place for social interaction given the current pandemic.
 (See for example, this article and also, especially, this one.)
 We’re also seeing evidence that mask-wearing makes a big difference, too.

-So, if CDC recommendations remain the same in August as they are now, we’re provisionally planning to adopt the following policies and procedures for protecting students, families, and staff during in-person interactions:
+So, if CDC recommendations remain the same in August as they are now, we will continue the following policies and procedures for protecting students, families, and staff during in-person interactions:

-1. We are hoping to hold BHSC classes, assembly, lunch, and other activities outside as much as possible, especially for younger students.
+1. We will hold BHSC classes, assembly, lunch, and other activities outside as much as possible, especially for younger students.
 Meeting outside with physical distancing will make mask-wearing optional.
 This will allow younger students more freedom and will help facilitate learning in classes such as Spanish where students need to observe the teacher’s mouth for proper pronunciation.
 Students will stay with their Form/class cohorts for physically-distanced assembly and lunch outside.
-We hope to provide shade and fans for sun protection and comfort.
+BHSC will provide some shade and fans for sun protection and comfort.
 We are thankful for the large, multi-acre church campus that will allow us to spread out and enjoy grassy areas and trees while studying.

 2. For at least some high school classes, and for all classes when the weather warrants, we will hold class sessions indoors with all participants wearing masks.
-For example, study hall, high school math, and piano lessons will plan to meet indoors with masks.
-On stormy days, dangerously cold days (wind chill at 30 degrees or below), and dangerously hot days (heat index at 100 degrees or above), we will move all classes indoors with masks strongly requested.
+For example, study hall, high school math, and piano lessons will meet indoors with masks.
+On stormy days, dangerously cold days (wind chill at 30 degrees or below), and dangerously hot days (heat index at 100 degrees or above), we will move all classes indoors with masks required for 10-yrs old and older and requested for under 10.
 On days with a heat index between 90 and 100 degrees, we will exercise caution and play it by ear regarding staying outdoors or going inside.

-To better serve families in these unstable times, we are offering more flexible withdrawal options:
+To better serve families in these unstable times, we are offering a trial period with withdrawal option:

 - Two-week Trial Period: Families may drop classes for full tuition refund for any reason within the first two weeks of the semester.

 We realize that folks have different views on the COVID-19 situation and how best to respond.
-At the same time, we hope that looking at the current research and erring on the side of caution will allow us to best serve and maintain the BHSC community.
+At the same time, we hope that looking at the current research, using innovation, and erring on the side of caution will allow us to best serve and maintain the BHSC community.

 We want you to be confident that BHSC will serve your family well regardless of how the year unfolds.
 If you have concerns, suggestions, or other feedback please drop us a line.
 We’d love to hear your thoughts.